fiscal sponsorship FAQs.

 - * Provide as much detail and concrete information as possible, your donor will use this letter to claim a tax-deduction.
 The IRS requires detailed information to allow the deduction.

-The IRS does not consider the donation of time or professional services to be tax-deductible, they consider this volunteer work.
+The IRS does not consider the donation of personal time or services i.e. actor, editor, to be tax-deductible, this is considered volunteer work.
+However, if, i.e. editing services are provided in-kind by a post-production company that normally charges for this service it can be considered an in-kind donation.
 The IRS determines what is and is not deductible, these are not TFC rules.
+When in doubt, consult a tax professional or the IRS website or for clarification.
+IRS rules may change from year to year

 - How and when are tax receipts sent to donors?

-Tax receipts for donations from Donor Advised Funds (DAFs) are provided to the donor by their DAF company.
+For donations made through Donor Advised Funds (DAFs), tax receipts are issued directly to the donor by their DAF provider.

 Fiscally sponsored projects can request funds by uploading an invoice with itemized expenses from the project budget for all or part of the available balance.
 Use the template provided, or your own invoice if it has all the elements in the template we provide.